Spring in the Algarve: Tavira, Monchique & Quiet Coastal Walks

 Tip: Shops here often close for lunch or open later in the morning.
 Go mid-afternoon or just before dinner for a quieter browsing experience.
 And bring cash as some of the best finds come from places that haven’t upgraded to card readers yet.

-Why Spring Is the Best Time to See the Algarve Differently
+Why Spring Is a Good Time to Visit the Algarve

 Algarve in Spring: FAQ